Performing Arts Healthcare-

 Many of the issues that professional musicians face come from being static in one position for extended periods of time, while dancers often suffer from repetitive injuries due to their craft. .
 In musicians, the temporomandibular joint (TMJ) is commonly affected, especially among wind instrument players and singers developing what is known as TMJ disorders, or TMD.
 Other examples include low back pain and ankle pain in dancers, shoulder pain in gymnasts and wrist pain/carpal tunnel in yogis Our performing arts physical therapy is designed to counteract those issues by addressing musculoskeletal imbalances, soft tissue irritations and lifestyle factors.

-When possible, musicians and dancers are requested to bring their instrument or perform in the clinic as we may further analyze movement and long standing postures. .Our physical therapy program allows performing artists to return to their jobs or hobbies, and play their instruments, sing, dance or enjoy their craft without pain.
+When possible, musicians and dancers are requested to bring their instrument or perform in the clinic as we may further analyze movement and long standing postures. .Our performing arts program allows performing artists to return to their jobs or hobbies, and play their instruments, sing, dance or enjoy their craft without pain.

 Do I Need Performing Arts Physical Therapy?

 Does nagging pain or injury keep you from performing your craft like you’d like?
-Whether you are a beginner or full-time professional, the performing arts physical therapy offered at Gate City Physio can be helpful in treating and preventing pain.
+Whether you are a beginner or full-time professional, the performing arts care offered at Gate City Physio can be helpful in treating and preventing pain and improving your craft.

 While the impulse is to reserve treatment for older musicians, younger musicians often suffer from overuse injuries, as well.
 In fact, children as young as twelve have been treated for injuries derived from playing or practicing music.